-Most of this section is focused on the Scouts BSA program, but before we continue we should briefly discuss how to be intentional and planful in Cub Scouting.
-If a Cub Scout has a known special need or disability, it is wise for the parent/guardian and den leader to meet at the beginning of the program or school year and review all of the rank requirements for that year (Lion, Tiger, Wolf, Bear, Webelos, or Arrow of Light).
+Most of this section is focused on the Scouts BSA program, but before we continue we should briefly discuss how to be intentional and plan well in Cub Scouting.
+If a Cub Scout has a known special need or disability, it is wise for the family and den leader to meet at the beginning of the program or school year and review all of the rank requirements for that year (Lion, Tiger, Wolf, Bear, Webelos, or Arrow of Light).
 This is the time to identify the requirements that will take extra effort and those that are impossible.
-If there are any impossible requirements, then work together to come up with alternatives to submit to the pack committee for approval.
+When a requirement is impossible, work together to come up with an alternative to submit to the pack committee for approval.